 6. Why did Alice have to die?

-Considering all that, it’s understandable that King might have requested a reduced schedule on the film, but she didn’t specifically ask that Alice be killed.
+Considering all that, it’s understandable for King to have requested a reduced schedule on the film, but she didn’t specifically ask that Alice be killed.
 She claims she didn’t even find out about her character’s death until she arrived on set to film it.
 Ron Kurz claims Alice was actually killed because King’s agent demanded too much money.
+That’s Hollywood for you?

 7. Adrienne King had to improvise all of her dialogue because there was no script